rochakagrawal/markdown_clean_text/README.md

 # Markdown to HTML Clipboard Converter

-This Python script converts Markdown text from your clipboard to HTML, preserving formatting when pasting into rich text applications like Microsoft Word or Apple Pages.
+This Python script converts Markdown text from your clipboard to HTML (Rich Text format, **without html tags**), preserving formatting when pasting into rich text applications like Microsoft Word or Apple Pages or Microsoft OneNote.

 ## Features

-- Converts Markdown to HTML using Pandoc
+- Converts Markdown to HTML using Pandoc Rich Text format, **without html tags**),
 - Automatically detects if clipboard content is likely Markdown
 - Places converted HTML directly on the clipboard for easy pasting
 - Works on macOS